 You may have noticed that the latest nutrition trend is to eat a diet "high in healthy fats".
-Yet, personally, I found that I gained weight and began to feel less and less well as a result.
-So, I decided to take a closer look this week and dedicate my blog to this topic.
+Yet, personally, I found that I gained weight and began to feel less and less well the more fat I consumed.
+So, I decided to take a closer look and dedicate this week's blog to this topic.

 Like proteins and carbohydrates, fats are essential to our diet.
 We need a certain amount of "good" fat in our diet to stay healthy.
 It provides energy, stabilizes blood sugar, helps the body absorb important fat soluble vitamins, makes food taste better, and helps up feel full after meals.